isaacnmm/pestpolicy-hugo2XX/content/posts/best-way-to-anchor-a-swing-set/index.md

 ###  **Step 3: Attach the Swingset legs to the Anchors**

 After youve inserted the anchors deep into the ground, attach the legs of your set appropriately each corresponding to its anchor.
-For a one
-- piece anchor, ensure you drill a hole near the bottom of the leg of the swingset and bolt it through to the ground anchor.
-If its a metal swing set, and it didnt come with pre
-- drilled holes, you can drill the holes using the drill bit.
+For a one-piece anchor, ensure you drill a hole near the bottom of the leg of the swingset and bolt it through to the ground anchor.
+If its a metal swing set, and it didnt come with pre-drilled holes, you can drill the holes using the drill bit.
 Use the bolt caps to cover all exposed bolts.

-For two
-- piece anchors, you will fix an anchor attachment on each leg of your set.
+For two-piece anchors, you will fix an anchor attachment on each leg of your set.
 Use the bolts that come with the attachment to firmly fix the attachments.
-Read Also: [Swing Sets For Small Backyards](https://pestpolicy.com/best
+Read Also: [Swing Sets For Small Backyards](https://pestpolicy.com/best-swing-sets-for-small-backyards/).
-- swing
-- sets
-- for
-- small
-- backyards/).

 ###  **Step 4: Cover the Swingset Surface Appropriately**